-- appropriately developed to suit the level of engagement and duration of need of the client - staff are trained to use these processes, and staff regularly participate in training to maintain currency.

-- ☑ Documented and implemented processes: - for notifying relevant authorities or police where a child or young person involved with their service is identified as experiencing significant intra-familial harm or is at risk - for notifying relevant authorities with information as is necessary for the best interests, wellbeing and safety of the child or young person - service premises have physical security measures in place to meet the safety and privacy needs of service users and workers. - ☑ Documented and implemented processes which ensure that Criminal History Screening - Prescribed Notice (Yellow Card) requirements are complied with in accordance with the Disability Services Act 2006, including: - ensuring that all relevant persons engaged in or for the organisation undergo appropriate criminal history screening (e.g. Yellow Card, Blue Card/Yellow Card Exemption) - managing and tracking the status of screening applications and expiry dates by maintaining a register - appropriately managing the notification of a negative notice and notifications of change in criminal history for any person working in or for the organisation - linking any person who already holds a Yellow Card or Blue Card/Yellow Card Exemption as a result of an engagement with another provider with the organisation.

-- ☑ Documented and implemented Risk Management Strategy45 that meets requirements of section 49 Disability Services Act 2006. - ☑ Where services and support are provided in an accommodation setting, implemented processes for ensuring that: - the health care needs of people with disability are documented and regularly reviewed by a qualified health practitioner or therapist - people using services are supported to access preventive health services such as cancer screening, vaccinations - risk identification and management strategies are applied to minimise the risk of preventable incidents such as swallowing and/or breathing difficulties, medication management issues.
+- appropriately developed to suit the level of engagement and - staff are trained to use these processes, and staff regularly - ☑ Documented and implemented processes: - for notifying relevant authorities or police where a child or young person involved with their service is identified as experiencing significant intra-familial harm or is at risk - for notifying relevant authorities with information as is necessary for the best interests, wellbeing and safety of the child or young - service premises have physical security measures in place to meet the safety and privacy needs of service users and - ☑ Documented and implemented processes which ensure that Criminal History Screening - Prescribed Notice (Yellow Card) requirements are complied with in accordance with the Disability Services Act - ensuring that all relevant persons engaged in or for the organisation undergo appropriate criminal history screening (e.g. Yellow Card, Blue Card/Yellow Card Exemption) - managing and tracking the status of screening applications and expiry dates by maintaining a register - appropriately managing the notification of a negative notice and notifications of change in criminal history for any person working - linking any person who already holds a Yellow Card or Blue Card/Yellow Card Exemption as a result of an engagement with another provider with the organisation. - ☐ Documented and implemented Risk Management Strategy45 that meets requirements of section 49 Disability Services Act 2006. - ☑ Where services and support are provided in an accommodation setting, implemented processes for ensuring that: - the health care needs of people with disability are documented and regularly reviewed by a qualified health practitioner or therapist - people using services are supported to access preventive health services such as cancer screening, vaccinations - risk identification and management strategies are applied to minimise the risk of preventable incidents such as swallowing and/or breathing difficulties, medication management issues.